List of Alchemy of Souls characters: Jang Uk

 Jang Uk (Lee Jae-wook) is a young nobleman from Jang Family and son of Jang Gang, Gwanju (head) of Choeonbugwan.
 As his mother, Lady Do-hwa dies after giving birth to him and his father abandons him, it was Maidservant Kim who raised Uk.
-Since his own father blocked his gate of energy when he was a infant making him unable to cast spells, he was rumored to be an illegitimate child born out of an affair of her mother, but he is actually a child born with King's Star, when Jang Gang shifted souls with the former king.
+Since his own father blocked his gate of energy when he was an infant making him unable to cast spells, he was rumored to be an illegitimate child born out of an affair of her mother, but he is actually a child born with King's Star, when Jang Gang shifted souls with the former king.
 Uk has been trained under every master in Daeho, but no one dared open his gate of energy, out of respect for Jang Gang.
 Uk who has been looking for a master who will unblock his gate of energy for a long time, meets skilled assassin and mage Naksu who has shifted soul into the body of servant girl named Mu-deok, and convinces her to become his master.
 With Mu-deok's help he gets his energy gate opened and goes through deadly training to become a skilled mage in short period, subsequently joining Songrim – prestigious institute of mages.
 He falls in love with Mu-deok and vows to protect her as he says "I Love You".
 In one occasion he gives up all his energy to protect his loved ones, which lets the ice stone enter his body.
 He then plans to marry Mu-deok and leave the capital, but gets killed in the hands of Mu-deok herself.

-In Part 2, Jang Uk who was resurrected after death due to the power of the ice stone inside him, has become a merciless hunter of soul shifters under the royal command.
+In Part 2, which took place three years after the end of Part 1, Jang Uk who was resurrected after death due to the power of the ice stone inside him, has become a merciless hunter of soul shifters under the royal command.
 One day, while capturing a soul shifter, he comes across Jin Bu-yeon, the amnesiac heiress of Jinyowon who requests him to marry her so that she can escape her fate.
 Uk believing that she can get the ice stone out of his body which will actually result in his death, takes her home.
+Not knowing her real identity, Jang Uk gradually finds himself falling for Bu-yeon, who was actually Naksu possessing Bu-yeon's body, and he did find the truth later on, which only drew the couple closer.
+In the end of the finale, Jang Uk successfully thwarted the plans of Jin Mu, killed Jin Mu and uncovered the truth behind the tragedy, and he marries Naksu.